elesiuta/picosnitch/docs/index.md

   # this feature is experimental but should work fairly well, errors should be expected as
   # picosnitch is unable to open file descriptors for some extremely short-lived processes
   # if you just want logs (no hashes) to trace process hierarchy, see execsnoop or forkstat
-  "Log addresses": true, # Log remote addresses for each connection "Log commands": true, # Log command line args for each executable "Log ignore": [], # List of hashes (str), domains (str), IP subnets (str), or ports (int)
+  "GeoIP lookup": true, # GeoIP lookup of IP addresses in user interface (terminal and web) "Log addresses": true, # Log remote addresses for each connection "Log commands": true, # Log command line args for each executable "Log ignore": [], # List of hashes (str), domains (str), IP subnets (str), or ports (int)